Frank Answers About Passion in a Man

 I know how obsessed with sex guys can be in college.
 Some were always bragging about how they got some pussy.
 I wondered if some of them were making it up to convince other guys that they were real men.
 They tended to be kind of roughhewn.
 I wondered how girls would find them attractive when there were a lot more attractive men on campus.

 I developed a buddy relationship with a guy who was in the class ahead of mine.
 He was really good looking (kind of an Adonis figure with curly blond hair and muscular build) but he never said anything about girls he had dated.
 I asked him once if he had ever had sex.
 He asked me why I asked.
 I said, “because I want to know what it’s like.”
-He told me that when I have sex with a girl who really turnsback me on, I would find out.
+He told me that meet a girl who really turns me on, I will probably find out.
 “I don’t think it’s the same for everybody,” he told me.
-He came back to campus the following year married.
+He wasn’t bragging about his sex life but he came back to campus the following year married.
+I only found that year that a girl I knew had had a relationship with him and was disappointed that he had gotten married..

 I’ve learned that each of the partners must be erotically attracted for good lovemaking to happen.
+This not a passive eroticization because flesh touches flesh.
+It must be an active eroticization in which each is in love with other.
 It might not happen if one partner isn’t passionate about the other.
 I assume mutual passion is present when a couple wants to get married.
 How much passion is there in the marriage when other responsibilities intrude?
-There have been few studies of how much passionate love occurs in a lifetime.
+There have been few studies of how much passionate love occurs in a lifetime among married couples.

 Remember, this is a survey only of single men.
-But maybe married men is only a little higher on the passionate scale.
-Passionate love is marketed as a required life experience, like your friend and the therapist were pushing on you.
+But maybe married men are only a little higher on the passionate scale.
+Passionate love is marketed as a required life experience, like your friend and the therapist were pushing on you to have sex.
 The research suggests that passionate love is rarer than we think.
 Missing it doesn’t make a man (or a woman) abnormal.
-It would seem more normal to live without many instances of passionare love.
+It would seem more normal to live thout many instances of passionate love or none at all.
+It seems that many men and women in the millennial generation aren’t interested in sex or marriage until maybe later once they are settled into their careers.
+Our birth rate in the U.S.A., as in many European and East Asian countries, is going down.

 The picture over this post is of the Danish philosopher Søren Kierkagaard.
 He wasn’t one to follow the crowd, even in his love life.
 He became engaged to Regine Olsen because society expected it.
 She was passionately drawn toward him, but he broke off the wedding because he didn’t feel the passion in return.
 His philosophy centered more on the inner life, and that’s where one finds Kierkegaard’s passion.
 He thought that one has to be passionate about something, but it doesn’t have to sex.
 Eros can be a passion or love toward anything, as Plato taught.
 Eros or desire is not what I have, but what I lack.
 The pursuit of this desire can be different for everyone.
 You don’t have to follow the crowd.
 Follow your own desire.